Glaciers on Mars: Ice sheet

 There is much evidence for a large ice sheet that existed in the south polar region of the planet.
 A large number of eskers which form under ice are found there.
 The field of eskers make up the Dorsa Argentea Formation.
 The ice sheet had an area twice that of the state of Texas.

+Evidence also is building up for the past existence of an ice sheet in the Tharsis region.
+It would have been in the Late Hesperian time period.
+When it melted it may have helped to form a northern ocean.

 Ground ice

 Mars has vast glaciers hidden under a layer of rocky debris over wide areas in the mid-latitudes.
 These glaciers could be large reservoir of life-supporting water on the planet for simple life forms and for future colonists.
 Research by John Holt, of the University of Texas at Austin, and others found that one of the features examined is three times larger than the city of Los Angeles and up to 800 m thick, and there are many more.

 Some of the glacial-like features were revealed by NASA's Viking orbiters in the 1970s.
 Since that time glacial-like features have been studied by more and more advanced instruments.
 Much better data has been received from Mars Global Surveyor, Mars Odyssey, Mars Express, and Mars Reconnaissance Orbiter.